 The accounting concepts refer to the basic assumptions and rules and principles which work as the basis of recording business transactions and preparing accounts.
 This concept assumes that, for accounting purposes, the business enterprise and its owners are two separate independent entities.

 The term ‘Concepts’ denotes the basic assumptions or conditions upon which the science of accounting is based.
 Accounting is the language of business.
 The following are the important accounting concepts.

 Basic Accounting Concepts

 1. Business Entity: A business is considered a separate entity from the owner(s) and should be treated separately.
 Any personal transactions of its owner should not be recorded in the business accounting book unless the owner’s personal transaction involves adding and /or withdrawing resources from the business.

 4. Money Measurement Concept: Accounting records only monetary transactions.
-Transactions which cannot be expressed in term of money do not find a place in the books of accounts.
+Transactions that cannot be expressed in terms of money do not find a place in the books of accounts.

 7. Realization Concept: This concept emphasizes that profit should be considered when realized.
 It is not always easy to determine when the profit is realized.

 8. Objectives Concept: This concept implies that all accounting transactions should be evidenced and supported by business documents i.e invoices, vouchers, etc. The supporting evidence should be objective, Capable of verification by auditors.